MCE123-Company/GENOCIDE-PREVENTION-SECURITY-SYSTEMS/README.md

-# GLOBAL ECOSYSTEM SECURITY SYSTEMS
+# GENOCIDE PREVENTION SECURITY SYSTEMS
 © GLOBAL SECURITY SYSTEM SERVICES, © WAR PREVENTION SECURITY SYSTEMS, © GENOCIDE PREVENTION SECURITY SYSTEMS, © MCE123, © 2020-2023 Patrick Russell McElhiney, All Rights Reserved
 Genocide Prevention Security Systems is a software add-on package for Global Security System Services, which is a large software suite met to develop solutions for the world's greatest challenges, including to prevent all crime, prevent all terrorism, and prevent all war.